 Avalanches

 Once avalanches stop moving, they often freeze quickly, preventing you from moving at all.
-Accordingly, you have to do everything possible to avoid getting buried in the first place.
+Accordingly, do everything possible to avoid getting buried in the first place.
 If you find yourself caught in a moving avalanche, try your best to remain on the surface by “swimming.”
 However, if you start sinking below the surface, place one hand over your mouth to keep it from filling with snow and to provide a small airspace to allow breathing.

 The other hand should be raised directly upward to help you determine which way is up and, hopefully, to stay visible to allow rescuers to find you.
 If you can still move, try to poke your trekking pole or shovel handle through the surface to allow you some access to life-giving oxygen.